beeeginner/Cox-sage/README.md

 The code for the article 'Cox-Sage: Enhancing Cox proportional hazards model with interpretable graph neural networks for cancer prognosis' under review in Briefings in Bioinformatics
 # Dataset Availability

 We will upload the processed data to both Kaggle and Zendo.
-The Kaggle link is [https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data](https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data), and the Zendo link is [https://zenodo.org/records/14204893](https://zenodo.org/records/14204893).
+The Kaggle link is [https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data](https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data), and the Zendo link is [https://zenodo.org/records/14204893](https://zenodo.org/records/14204893).You can also find the prediction outputs in the latest version of the zendo link.

 # Experimental Results in the Paper
 To reproduce Table 3, run the code at: [https://github.com/beeeginner/benchmarks_compare](https://github.com/beeeginner/benchmarks_compare).
 This link includes the code and prediction outputs of all reproduced benchmark methods, as well as the repeated experiments of the Cox-sage method under different random seeds.
 To reproduce Figures 2 and 3, you can follow the steps below to replicate the code in this repository.